 Closing Thought

-Counterfeit gummies succeed when consumers are forced to rely on appearance alone.
-The best defense is a manufacturing-first approach: traceability that holds up, packaging controls that are measurable, and batch release systems that can confirm what’s real.
+Counterfeit gummies succeed when consumers have to rely on appearance alone.
+The best defense is a manufacturing-first approach: traceability that holds up, measurable packaging controls, and batch release systems that can confirm what’s real.

-If you want to add a simple “verify your lot” section to your product experience, consider linking unit codes to a brand-owned verification page (for example, Lot Verification) so customers can confirm authenticity without friction.
+If you want to add a simple verify-your-lot section to your product experience, link unit codes to a brand-owned verification page (for example, Lot Verification) so customers can confirm authenticity without friction.